Cheshire Bridge Road: Possible "cleanup" of Cheshire Bridge

 In 2005, the city banned new adult businesses on Cheshire Bridge, but existing ones were allowed to stay.

 In 2013, councilman Alex Wan introduced legislation, supported by neighborhood associations and NPU F, to remove existing adult businesses from Cheshire Bridge by 2018, but this was not passed, opposed by a mix of gays, strippers and Atlanta's real estate interests – including Scott Selig.
 Some in the gay community wondered if Cheshire Bridge were "sanitized", "where would people go for sexual expression"?
 Matthew Cardinale, the editor and publisher of Atlanta Progressive News, and a resident of the Road, decried "the ongoing project of gentrification, homogenization, sterilization and capitalization of a historic neighborhood", Atlanta's "red-light district".

 By 2020, several prominent adult entertainment businesses and gay nightclubs were pressured to close or relocate to make the area more palatable for Atlanta residents and investors seeking to make it more residential and family friendly.
-However, some area business owners and Atlanta residents have organized to preserve the legacy of Cheshire Bridge Road.
+However, some area business owners and Atlanta residents have organized to try to preserve the legacy of Cheshire Bridge Road.